Peter7397/anylab/frontend/README.md

-# OnLab Frontend
+# AnyLab Frontend

-A modern React-based web interface for the OnLab lab IT operations and troubleshooting platform.
+A modern React-based web interface for the AnyLab lab IT operations and troubleshooting platform.

 ## Features